TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 1.4 =
+* We have added a new setting 'Mandatory field?' in the admin dashboard, which will allow the Delivery Date field to be set as mandatory on the checkout page.

+= 1.3 =
+* The delivery date will be displayed on the My Account page's View Order page.
+* The delivery date settings were getting reset for some customers, this has been fixed.
+* The delivery date will be added to the email notification received by the customer on placing the order.
+* The delivery date is attached to the customer invoice too.

 = 1.2 =
 * On deactivating the plugin, all the settings were getting reset.
 This has been fixed.
 Now on deactivating the plugin, the settings will stay intact.